Spacestarz/Portfolio/Snowblind/README.md

   ---

   Other things i made:
-  * Items (itemsdata etc) and helped in other script here and there.
+  * Items (itemsdata etc).
+  * Supporter: Supported in the project and assisted wherever it was needed and if something needed fixing.
   * Pages that are out in the world that the player can collect for more lore.